ECJ says Facebook data transfers to US ‘valid’ in Max Schrems case

 Data transfers are an essential part of the modern economy.
 Many companies rely on cloud services with suppliers located outside the EU, or use service providers with round-the-clock support from locations across the world.
 Businesses often centralise their marketing priorities globally or need to centralise travel bookings for their staff.

+The issues in this case involve the data of Facebook users which are transferred from the company’s Irish subsidiary to servers located in the US where the data is then processed.

+In 2013, Mr Schrems complained that, in light of revelations made by whistleblower Edward Snowden concerning the activities of the US intelligence services, in particular the National Security Agency (NSA), the law and practices of the US do not offer sufficient protection against surveillance.

-Mr Schrems, a law student who successfully fought against the EU’s previous Safe Harbour privacy rules in 2015, triggered the current case when he challenged Facebook’s use of such contractual clauses on the grounds that they do not offer sufficient data protection safeguards.
+In 2015, Mr Schrems successfully fought against the EU’s previous privacy rules, triggering the current case when he challenged Facebook’s use of the contractual clauses on the grounds that they don’t offer sufficient data protection safeguards.

-Speaking prior to publication of the opinion, Hogan Lovells, a partner Eduardo Ustaran said that if the court ruled that the current tool used by Facebook is not lawful, the move would have wide-ranging implications for corporations of all sizes across Europe.
+Speaking prior to publication of the opinion, Hogan Lovells partner Eduardo Ustaran said that if the court ruled that the current tool used by Facebook is not lawful, the move would have wide-ranging implications for corporations of all sizes across Europe.

 “Every single organisation in Europe is affected by this because they are sending data outside the EU all the time,” he said.